ErichDylus/Smart-Contract-Resources/Legal.md

 • Commodity Exchange Act and U.S. SEC and CFTC regulations may apply to digital currency transfers and purchases via smart contracts.

 • The Bank Secrecy Act, the Patriot Act, and other Anti-Money Laundering and Money Transmission laws and regulations are imperative US laws to follow in remittance of cryptocurrencies and/or fiat currencies through public blockchain technologies and in determining KYC requirements.

 • [0x Legal Wiki and Library](https://0x.org/wiki#Legal-Wiki) provides useful US law resources especially applicable to exchanges and DEXs, but also for OFAC and AML concerns

-•  New York’s Department of Financial Services established a stringent licensing rule (the “BitLicense”) for virtual currency-based businesses.

 • Tax laws and regulations (International treaties, Federal, State, and local) must always be addressed in transfers of value.